 Proverbs 18:21 warns us that life and death are in the power of the tongue.
 This demonstrates the potency of the words we speak.
 It cautions us against speaking negatively about ourselves, and it confirms that friends or associates that are not confident in the Lord may do more harm than good, especially during times of trouble and crisis.
 We need people in our corners that encourage us to keep our faith firmly planted in God no matter the situation or circumstances.
 This kind of mindset and attitude pleases God and will help us to stay calm and focused on His goodness and love during the most challenging times of our lives. ■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

-“He Will Help You Get Your Treasures Back” written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2019.
+“Don’t Be Afraid, God is in Control”, written for DomesticAbuseAwareness.Org ©2022.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!